PArns/ioBroker.netatmo/README.md

 * (Apollon77) Start working on Doorbell integration (WIP!)
 * (Apollon77) Converted to new APIs
 * (Apollon77) Fix crash cases reported by Sentry
+* (Apollon77) Adjust setAway to the current API
+* (Apollon77) Added setHome function (Welcome only) to mark all or specific persons as home (requires your own API key!)
+* (Apollon77) setAway and setHome now also return the result of the call as callback tzo the message

 ### 1.7.1 (2022-03-30)
 * (Apollon77) Fix Event cleanup